- How to Declare a Major or Minor in History

 Back to Top Nav

 Jennifer M. Miller is a scholar of U.S. foreign relations since 1945, focusing on interactions between the United States and Northeast Asia.
-Her research examines the intersections between foreign policy and domestic ideas, ideologies, and political narratives; her work explores how new interactions between America and East Asia after World War II transformed both sides’ thinking about security, democratic order, citizenship, and economic growth.
+Her research examines the intersections between international interactions and domestic ideas, ideologies, and political narratives; her work explores how new interactions between America and East Asia after World War II transformed both sides' thinking about democracy, citizenship, economic growth, and education.
 Miller received her Ph.D. in the history of U.S. foreign relations and international history from the University of Wisconsin-Madison in 2012.
 She currently offers courses on the history of U.S. foreign relations, the Cold War, and World War II in the Pacific

-“Adam Smith’s Arthritis: Japan and Fears of American Decline” in Jonathan Hunt and Simon Miles ed., Reagan’s World: The Cold War and Beyond.
-Forthcoming with Cornell University Press.
+"Adam Smith's Arthritis: Japan and Fears of American Decline" in Jonathan Hunt and Simon Miles eds., The Reagan Moment: America and the World in the 1980s (Cornell University Press, 2021), 387 – 413.